Shirin Towfigh: Academic career

 As the Chief Resident in 2002, Towfigh was awarded the Golden Apple Award for Outstanding Teaching by the UCLA School of Medicine and the Golden Scalpel Award in Recognition of Teaching Excellence in the UCLA Department of Surgery.
 In 2023, she was awarded the Golden Apple teaching award by the residents at Cedars-Sinai for outstanding teaching.
 She teaches and mentors residents and fellows across the country.
 "I am a great advocate of mentorship and learning from surgical history," said Towfigh in 2021.

 She has held leadership positions in surgery locally and internationally.
 Towfigh was the first female President of the American College of Surgeons, Southern California Chapter from 2015-2016.
 She has served as Governor to the American College of Surgeons and to the American Hernia Society.
 She is an active member of numerous national and international hernia societies, such as the American Hernia Society, International Hernia Collaboration, and Society of American Gastrointestinal and Endoscopic Surgeons (SAGES).
 She received the SAGES Member Spotlight Award in 2021 and the SAGES Recognition of Excellence Award in 2022.

-Alongside her clinical and academic pursuits, Towfigh moderates a social media presence dedicated toward education and awareness of hernias.
-She uses her podcast channel, "HerniaTalk LIVE", to discuss relevant hernia-related issues to educate providers and patients, and invites guest specialists to augment the discussion and learning.
-Her podcast channel was featured in Forbes magazine for its impact on improving hernia care.

-Advocacy for women in surgery and women’s health
+Advocacy

 Towfigh is an advocate of women in surgery.
 She hosted the first Women in Surgery event in Los Angeles in 2002, which evolved into an integrated Women in Surgery mentorship event held at the annual meeting of the Southern California Chapter of the American College of Surgeons.
 Towfigh promotes the importance of hernias in women via research publications, lectures and podcasts.
 She was spotlighted for her work on hernias in women in The New York Times and The Washington Post.

 Towfigh sponsors an annual research award, Female Factors in Hernia Award, to promote research on hernias in females.
 She is a surgical innovator and has patented gender-based designs of hernia mesh which are inspired by her experiences with mesh complications seen disparately among males and females.